FXIhub/hummingbird/docs/configuration.rst

 interface, and store any eventual output back onto the ``evt`` dictionary, using a new key.
 That way future analysis can use the output of previous ones.

-For a list of available algorithms please check the API documentation (coming soon!).
+For a list of available analysis algorithms please check the relevant :doc:`API documentation <API/analysis>`.

 You can find more example configurations inside the directories in ``examples``.